tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
 Co-located servers with consistent externally visible TLS configurations and behavior, including supported versions and cipher suites and how they respond to incoming client connections, form an anonymity set.
+(Note that implementation-specific choices, such as extension ordering within TLS messages or division of data into record-layer boundaries, can result in different externally visible behavior, even for servers with consistent TLS configurations.)
 Usage of this mechanism reveals that a client is connecting to a particular service provider, but does not reveal which server from the anonymity set terminates the connection.

 ECH is supported in TLS 1.3 {{!RFC8446}}, DTLS 1.3 {{!RFC9147}}, and
 newer versions of the TLS and DTLS protocols.